 The Reese’s Pieces add the touch of Halloween and add a little bit of peanut butter flavor to the mix.

-The box mix is a tad easier to make, but in all seriousness, this homemade recipe doesn’t take much longer and it tastes a million times better.
+The box mix is a tad easier to make, but in all seriousness, this homemade dessert recipe doesn’t take much longer and it tastes a million times better.

 Full recipe and printable instructions listed below.